 Activities & Entertainment: Guest speaker, canal videos, skits and readings by the crew, cards and games, bocce ball, guided walks ashore and independent evening strolls during overnights at the locks and dams.

 Special Notes: The line operates with the basic premise: If it ain’t broke, don’t fix it, i.e change and innovation are simply not necessary.
+With one brother or the other the captain, the wives and one brother operate the office.
+It’s been this way since 1993.
 Public transportation is available at Peterborough (bus), and Kingston & Ottawa (bus & rail).

 Along the Same Lines: St. Lawrence Cruise Lines operates nearby in southern Ontario while the Gota Canal trips in Sweden have a rich European flavor.